ayshe/agile/slides.md

-# Development team structure
+# Development Team Structure

 ---

-## Notes on terminology
+## Notes on Terminology

-- *BAU* - Business as usual
+- *BAU* - Business as Usual
-- *Prod support* - Developer activities required for BAU
+- *Prod Support* - Developer activities required for BAU
-- *Critical path* - The sequencing and delivery timeframes for work
+- *Critical Path* - Sequencing and delivery time frames
-- *LOB* - Line of business
+- *LOB* - Line of Business

 ---

-## What are the goals of this proposed change

-- So that we can better plan and execute
+## Goals Of This Proposed Change

+- Improve project execution and planning
-- To protect our critical path from BAU
+- Protect our critical path from BAU
-- To provide structure to our project work
+- Provide structure to our project work
-- To actively involve cross-LOB units in development projects
+- Actively involve other LOBs in projects

 ---

-### So that we can better plan and execute
+### Improve Project Execution and Planning

-Projects have a lifcycle, with stakeholders and specific accountability
+Projects have a life cycle, with stakeholders and specific accountabilities

-We need to be better at knowing who can make decisions, who must be consulted, who is accountable for each part of the project and who will do what work
+We need to be better at identifying who:

+- Can make decisions
+- Must be consulted
+- Is responsible for different parts of the project
+- Will do what work

 --

-### To protect our critical path from BAU
+### Protect Our Critical Path From BAU

-We are highly reactive as a team, responding to prod support issues with the highest urgency, which is often appropriate.
+As a team, we are highly reactive, responding to prod support issues with the highest urgency, which is often appropriate.
 However, this means that our critical path is neglected, and strategic projects do not get completed.

 --

-### To provide formal structure to our project work
+### Provide Structure To Our Project Work

 Our informal project structure has been identified as a major obstacle to quality and timeliness of our current project work.

 --

-### To actively involve cross-LOB units in development projects
+### Actively Involve Other LOBs In Projects

-Understanding the needs and goals of different areas of the business is important.
-We can do better with involving Client and Partner Experience in our day to day work.
+Understanding the needs and goals of different business areas is important.
+We should actively involve other areas, such as Client and Partner Experience.

 ---

-# Two teams
-## Two concurrent streams of work
+## Two Parallel Streams Of Work

+Two parallel teams, running in cycles of up to 6 weeks.

 - Tactical
 - Strategic

-Project cycles will run in 6 week increments.

 ---

-## The Tactical team
+## The Tactical Team

-This team is the most similar to how we currently work.
-Tactical projects are those that are needed in the short to immediate term, and include prod support activities.
+The most similar to how we currently work.

+Tactical projects are ones needed in the short to immediate term, and includes production support activities.

-Tactical projects are shorter cycle, 2-3 weeks at a time
+Tactical projects run in shorter cycles of 2-3 weeks.

 --

-### Examples of tactical projects
+### Examples Of Tactical Projects

 - Marketing and SEO updates to the public website
 - Bugfixes
 - Incremental improvements to the UI (#quickwins)
 - Postgres upgrade

-The Tactical team are altruists.
-Their main job is to help the business operate smoothly.
+The Tactical team are Boy Scouts.
+Their main focus is helping the business operate smoothly.

 --

-## The Strategic team
+## The Strategic Team

-This team is protected as much as possible from BAU, and represents the work that is on the critical path.
+This team is protected as much as possible from BAU, a work that is on the critical path.

 Strategic projects are no longer than 6 weeks

 --

-### Examples of strategic projects
+### Examples Of Strategic Projects

 - OpenAPI modules
 - React MVC replacement for Struts/Tiles